Thesis and Dissertation Information

 Page Numbers

-Page numbers may be located according to the style commonly used in your discipline, or any standard word processor location.
+Page numbers may be located according to the style commonly used in your discipline, or any standard word processor location except on the left side of the page.
+The pages of your printed thesis will be trimmed for binding, so numbering that is too close to the edges could be cut off, and numbering on the left side could be hidden in the binding.
 The numbers should appear alone, without any bracketing, dashes, etc. Refer to the chart above for numbering requirements.

 Font

-Choose a font that is clearly legible on screen as well as in print.
-Font should be 10- to 12-point type.
+Western does not specify which font you should use, but choose a common, accessible font that is clearly legible on screen as well as in print.
+Font should be 10- to 12-point type, depending on font choice.
 Use the same font throughout the manuscript.
 You may bold, italicize or underline words where appropriate.
 Italicized type may not be used for the entire body of the text.

 Spacing